Zheng Shuang (actress, born 1991): Personal life

 In May 2018, Zheng Shuang met producer Zhang Heng when filming a reality show.
 The pair admitted to be dating in August 2018 and started a company together.
 The pair exchanged wedding vows in United States on 19 January 2019.
 However, they announced their breakup in December 2019.
 On 18 January 2021, Zhang revealed that he had been stranded in the US for over a year to take care of two children.
 The two children were born to US-based surrogate mothers on 19 December 2019 and 4 January 2020.
 Both Zhang and Zheng have since confirmed that they were the parents of the children.
 Zhang alleged that Zheng had abandoned the two children after breaking up and not wanting to sign legal papers which would allow the children to travel to China.
 Zheng had denied the allegations, and instead alleged Zhang was cheating on her in September 2019 and returned to China.

 The fertility clinic which Zheng engaged is reportedly owed US$68,000 for the successful surrogacy.
 The clinic also reportedly confirmed Zheng's request to terminate the pregnancies at the seventh month, which was denied.
 The clinic further alleged that she wanted to pay them monthly to raise the children in the United States, instead of wanting to bring the children back to China.

 She and her family also claimed that she did not abandon the children and had in fact been making arrangements since 2019 to fight for custody.
 On 23 January 2021, Zheng's father revealed in a video recording that the conversation which circulated online was made when Zheng and Zhang just broke up; the family just wanted to find all means to cut Zhang off from Zheng's life, instead of not wanting the children.
-Zheng's father also mentioned that the couple decided on having children via surrogacy due to poor health conditions resulting from Zheng's work, and he apologized for 'not advising Zheng's decision-making process correctly.'
+Zheng's father also mentioned that the couple decided on having children via surrogacy due to poor health conditions resulting from Zheng's work, and he apologized for "not advising Zheng's decision-making process correctly."

 In May 2021, the American court awarded full custody of the two children to Zhang on the basis that the children recognized Zhang as the only parent.
-At the same time, the court ordered Zheng to undergo treatment to stabilize her mental well-being for 6 months, and mandated Zheng to interact with the children 3 times a week to allow them establish a familial connection.
+At the same time, the court ordered Zheng to undergo treatment to stabilize her mental well-being for 6 months, and mandated Zheng to interact with the children 3 times a week to allow them to establish a familial connection.
+In January 2023, Zhang alleged that Zheng had caused injuries to the children, and both would appear in the family court over custodial issues that month.

+In early 2025, allegations of Zheng being a mistress of Chinese billionaire Ye Yanwei in the United States surfaced.
+Although Zheng denied the allegations, Ye's son, Ye Runtong, claimed otherwise on his social media account.